 - 6.1 General - 6.1.1 Structural analysis and design shall comply with the requirements of the adopted codes and regulations listed in Section 2, and with the most current edition of the following reference standards as applicable to each specific project: - A. Minimum Design Loads for Buildings and Other Structures (ASCE 7) - B. Codes and standards of the American Concrete Institute (ACI) - C. Codes and standards of the American Institute of Steel Construction (AISC) - D. National Design Specification for Wood Construction (NDS) - E. Timber Construction Manual, published by the American Institute of Timber Construction (AITC) - F. Building Code Requirements for Masonry Structures (ACI 530/ASCE 5/TMS 402) - G. Specification for Masonry Structures (ACI 530.1/ASCE 6/TMS 602) - H. North American Specification for the Design of Cold-Formed Steel Structural Members (AISI Standard) - 6.1.2 The Structural Engineer of Record shall be responsible for all aspects of the structural design.
 Where standard connections or components are specified to be designed by a fabricator or manufacturer, the Structural Engineer of Record shall review and approve such designs.
-For pre-engineered structures or components which are specified to be stamped by another engineer, the Structural Engineer of Record shall review and approve such designs for compliance with the structural design criteria for the project. - Consideration shall be given in the design of roof framing systems to support the original roofing dead load 6.1.3 plus any future re-roofing dead load, should such be likely to occur during the life of the structure. - 6.1.4 Supports and anchors for mechanical and electrical equipment shall be capable of resisting appropriate vertical and lateral loads. - 6.1.5 Structures shall be designed for the loading requirements of the building code as established by the jurisdiction where the facility is located.
-These loads shall include but may not be limited to the following load types: - A. Dead loads. - B. Live loads. - C. Snow loads. - D. Equipment loads. - E. Wind loads. - F. Seismic loads. - G. Earth pressures. - H. Ponding water on roofs. - Special load allowances. - 6.1.6 Every structural component shall be provided with strength adequate to resist the most critical effect resulting from a combination of loads as required by the building code.
-Consideration shall be given for adequate stiffness in floor systems to ensure occupant comfort with regard to vibration and deflection. - Footings and foundations shall extend below the frost line, or to depths recommended in the soils report.
-6.1.7 The minimum bearing depth for footings shall be 18 inches below finished grade.
+For preengineered structures or components which are specified to be stamped by another engineer, the Structural Engineer of Record shall review and approve such designs for compliance with the structural design criteria for the project. - 6.1.3 Consideration shall be given in the design of roof framing systems to support the original roofing dead load plus any future re-roofing dead load, should such be likely to occur during the life of the structure. - 6.1.4 Supports and anchors for mechanical and electrical equipment shall be capable of resisting appropriate vertical and lateral loads. - 6.1.5 Structures shall be designed for the loading requirements of the building code as established by the jurisdiction where the facility is located.
+These loads shall include but may not be limited to the following load types: - A. Dead loads. - B. Live loads. - C. Snow loads. - D. Equipment loads. - E. Wind loads. - F. Seismic loads. - G. Earth pressures. - H. Ponding water on roofs. - I. Special load allowances. - 6.1.6 Every structural component shall be provided with strength adequate to resist the most critical effect resulting from a combination of loads as required by the building code.
+Consideration shall be given for adequate stiffness in floor systems to ensure occupant comfort with regard to vibration and deflection.